 This metal is grey, shining and very resistant to corrosion.
 It is lighter than steel, and hardness similar to copper.

-Production of zirconium ceramic = zirconia = ZrO2
+Production of zirconium oxide ceramic = Zirconia = ZrO2

 Zirconium ceramic is obtained through a reductive clorination (Kroll process).
 At the end of this process, one can obtain zirconium oxide powder (which is a ceramic and no longer a metal).

 Zirconia (ZrO2) = zirconium ceramic